Code-Institute-Submissions/east-africa-safari/README.md

 * On Desktop the smooth scroll was missing the targeted sections, it was scrolling past the page, making the sections not balance visually on the page.
 I tried media query for the respective sections to display min-height: 100vh, but it not solve.
-* Also on desktop view the lion image for the preview section is increased in height.
-I wrote media Query to override it but it did not work, probably maybe because the styles for the preview front were inline.
-* I was not able to correct the above issues in time however I am working on them in a cloned version so a to know how solve them.

 ## Manually testing the functionality of all links
 * All the Links to the sections are working well, and the buttons  for readmore also have target blank.